 46379 Lighthouse Rd

-Enjoying the scenic views of the Outer Banks from the top of the tallest brick beacon in the world, at 210 feet, is definitely another adventure to experience during your visit.
+Enjoying the scenic views of the Outer Banks from the top of the tallest brick beacon in the world.
+At 210 feet, the lighthouse is definitely another adventure to experience during your visit.

 Tips for Climbing the Cape Hatteras Lighthouse

-There is a landing every 31 steps which is a great time to enjoy the view out the window and catch your breath before your next 31 steps.. until you reach the equivocal of a 12 story building.
-The climb up the lighthouse is self-paced.
+There is a landing every 31 steps.
+This gives you a great opportunity to enjoy the view out the window and catch your breath before your next 31 steps.

-You can bring bottled water with you in a sealable, non-glass container and kids must be at least 42″ tall and able to walk up the stairs on their own.
+You can bring bottled water with you in a sealable, non-glass container.
+Kids must be at least 42″ tall and be able to walk up the stairs on their own.
 No one is allowed to be carried or lifted.

 We climbed to the top of the lighthouse and the park ranger measured the wind gusts and said that they were too high for guests to go out on the balcony.